CiscoTestAutomation/pyats/docs/cli/pyats_undevelop.rst

 ``-s, --skip-version-check``
     By default, this command will run the `pyats version check` command before execution.
 Use this flag to skip the version check.

+``-e, --external``
+    If you have an internal Cisco version of pyATS installed, then this tool will automatically reinstall internal pip packages.
+If you have an external/public version of pyATS installed, then this tool will automatically reinstall external/public pip packages.
+Use this flag if you have an internal version of pyATS and would like to have external pip packages be reinstalled instead.
+Only applicable to internal Cisco pyATS installations.